ski-matic/TrendingMovies/README.md

 - remove or make use of the code relating to "twoPane" (tablets)
 - The poster images should be cached in some way rather than always get fetched
 - Add recent query suggestions
+- Consider the idea of automatically searching as the user types
+- Might be nicer to do a fade out/fade in or something when transitioning between "Trending" and "Search"